What is the SQRT Function?

 If a number provided by a user is negative, the SQRT function will return the #NUM! error.
 The square root of a negative number does not exist among the set of real numbers.
 It is because there is no way to square a number and get a negative result.

 However, if we wish to take the square root of a negative number as if it were a positive number, we need to use the ABS function.
-We will wrap the source number in the ABS function, which will return the absolute value of a number and ignore the sign of the given number:
+We will wrap the source number in the ABS function, which will return the absolute value of a number and ignore the positive or negative sign of the given number:

 Suppose we are given the data below: